 Your office appearance

 The ideal scenario might be for you to remain in your office through your succession, right up to the end of your final earn-out / deferred payment.
-One of the factors that can cause client leakage/fee leakage (and ultimately a reduction in your financial payment) is changing office location.
-If the business can remain in its current location through your succession, this will likely enhance your ability to maximise any deferred payment/earnout payments as part of your final settlement.
+One of the factors that can cause client leakage/fee leakage (and ultimately a reduction in your financial gain) is changing office location.
+Suppose the business can remain in its current place through your succession.
+In that case, this will likely enhance your ability to maximise any deferred payment/earnout payments as part of your final settlement.

 Ultimately, as you approach your practice succession, flexibility wins out over all else.
 If you have control/ownership of your office, perhaps you can be flexible with the terms of any lease arrangement with a potential successor.
 If there is an independent third party who controls the lease, it is likely there will be less flexibility.
 Typically any existing lease will be assigned to your successor at the discretion of your landlord.

 In the situation where your lease is with an independent third-party, the perfect arrangement is for your lease to run out, just as your final earn-out / deferred payment is completed, and you no longer have a financial interest in your business.
 If the new owners wish to relocate the business, they can do so.
-If they wish to remain in the current location, they can do so.
-To have the business remain in its current location, up to the end of your earnout-out / deferred payment period, significantly reduces your financial risk, but also assists your successor in getting to know your clients, in an environment that is familiar.
+Whether they want to remain in the current location, they can do so.
+To have the business stay in its current location, up to the end of your earnout-out / deferred payment period, significantly reduces your financial risk and assists your successor in getting to know your clients in a familiar environment.

 Assuming you lease your office space, some considered thought and planning will be invaluable in terms of your upcoming succession journey.
 We have seen numerous examples where succession deals have fallen through because of a lengthy existing lease.
-Ultimately, the greater the flexibility with your office space, the better, in terms of appealing to the widest market.
+Ultimately, the greater the flexibility with your office space, the better to appeal to the broadest market.